Tanner Springs Park

 Sustainable Water Features

-The park features a waterscape designed by architect Herbert Dreiseitl, which includes a pond and natural water cleansing system.
-Stormwater runoff from the park and surrounding areas is directed into this water feature, showcasing sustainable urban water management.
+At the heart of the park is a beautifully designed waterscape by architect Herbert Dreiseitl.
+The pond and natural water cleansing system serve both aesthetic and practical purposes.
+Stormwater from the surrounding area flows into this feature, showcasing smart urban water management in action.

 Native Vegetation